Abhinandan080/Abhinandan080/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=Abhinandan080&theme=onedark)](https://github.com/ryo-ma/github-profile-trophy)

-## 👋 Greetings Hello!, Bonjour, こんにちは！, नमस्कार!, ਸਤਿ ਸ਼੍ਰੀ ਅਕਾਲ!, 안녕하세요, 君安!, 你好！, 你好！, ¡Hola!, Allô!, ہیلو!, Hallo!, Olá!,

-## About me | मेरे बारे में
+## About me |
-I am Abhinandan, an Indian and of-course a Human. |  मैं अभिनंदन हूं, एक भारतीय और निश्चित रूप से एक इंसान हूं।
+I am Abhinandan, a software developer who does well in computer languages.
 <p align="center"> <img src="https://komarev.com/ghpvc/?username=Abhinandan080&label=Profile%20views&color=0e75b6&style=flat" alt="Abhinandan" /> </p>

-## What tools I use ?.                            |       ## मैं किस उपकरण का उपयोग करता हूं?.
+## What tools I use ?.
-* Android studio                                  |        एंड्रॉयड स्टूडियो
+* Google Android studio
-* Sketchware                                      |      स्केचवेयर
+* Sketchware
-* Sk pro                                          |        सेटवेयर प्रो
+* Sk pro
-* Apk editor pro and free.                        |        एपीके संपादक प्रो और नि: शुल्क.
+* Apk editor pro.
-* Sketchware original pro version.                |       स्केचवेयर प्रो
+* Sketchware Vanced
-* Blender (earlier)                               |        ब्लेंडर (पहले)
+* Blender (earlier)
-* Adobe animate                                   |        एडोब एनिमेट
+* Adobe animate
-* Arduino                                         |        आर्डिनो
+* Arduino
-* Visual Studio                                   |        विज़ुअल स्टूडियो
+* Microsoft Visual Studio
-* Microbit                                        |        माइक्रोबिट
+* Microbit
-* Iskit                                           |        इस्किट
+* Iskit
-* T-Launcher                                      |        टी-लॉन्चर
-* App-Info                                        |        अप्लिकेशन इंफ्रैमेशन
+* App-Info
-* AND MUCH more.                                  |        और बहुत सारे |
+* AND MUCH more.

-## 👀 I am interested in . . . . ..  .  ?. | मैं कर सकता हूँ :........|
+## 👀 I am interested in . . . . ..  .  ?
-Animating and <a href="https://www.developers.android.com" target="_blank" rel="noopener noreferrer">Android apps dvelopment</a> for android 3 and up.
+Animating and <a href="https://www.developers.android.com" target="_blank" rel="noopener noreferrer">Android development kits</a> for android 3 and up.

-## 🌱 Fine Coding in JAVA, JS, C, CSS, PYTHON, RUBY, TYPESCRIPT, HTML & CSS. |
-## जावा, जावासक्रिप्ट, सी, सीएसएस, पायथन, रूबी, टाइपस्क्रिप्ट, एचटीएमएल और सीएसएस में।
+## 🌱 How can I help you?
+For now, can help you design a webpage for $5 and a whole android kit for $15.

--## - 💞️ I’m looking to collaborate on ** No one ** .
+-## - 💞️ I’m looking to collaborate on ** Certainly No one ** .

 ## How to reach me ?.
 - 📫 How to reach me ...: <a href="abhinandansingh080@gmail.com" target="_blank" rel="noopener noreferrer">through my email. </a>